Strategic 'Retire & Renew': A Charity Service Portfolio Review for Leaders

 What happens

 Too often, reviews are emergency responses, triggered only when a crisis hits.
-This reactive approach leads to rushed, often poor, decisions that fail your beneficiaries and staff.

 What to do instead